 That's where the team at Stoney Creek Veterinary Hospital can help.
-Our doctors can provide you with advice and medications to assist you in correcting common behavioral issues like chewing, spraying, digging, anxiety and aggression.
+Our team of Morton, PA veterinarians can provide you with advice and medications to assist you in correcting common behavioral issues such as chewing, spraying, digging, anxiety and aggression.

 What to Expect From Canine Behavioral Training